trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-07-05 18:39:44 MDT.
+The information below was last updated at 2021-07-06 16:32:54 MDT.

-COVID vaccination update for July 5, 2021 (reports as of 9 PM ET):
+COVID vaccination update for July 6, 2021 (reports as of 7 PM ET):

--   Total shots given: 39,701,386
+-   Total shots given: 40,187,887
--   Shots per 100 people: 103.8
+-   Shots per 100 people: 105.1
--   Shots reported \*: 602,485
+-   Shots reported: 486,501
--   Inventory: 18.3 days (at avg pace)
+-   Inventory: 18.9 days (at avg pace)
--   Adults w/ 1+ Shots: 78.2%
+-   Adults w/ 1+ Shots: 78.3%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 39.7 million shots given – which is 81.3% of the total 49 million doses available and 79% of the 50 million needed to fully vaccinated 75% of eligible people
+Canada is now up to 40.2 million shots given – which is 81.4% of the total 49 million doses available and 80% of the 50 million needed to fully vaccinated 75% of eligible people

-Over the past 7 days, 6.0 million doses have been delivered to provinces.
+Over the past 7 days, 4.7 million doses have been delivered to provinces.

 ![](Plots/plot_total.png)

 Canada’s daily pace:

-Our 7-day average pace of administering shots: 500,263/day over the past week and 514,498/day the week prior.
+Our 7-day average pace of administering shots: 487,382/day over the past week and 529,367/day the week prior.

 We can use the latest average daily pace to project where vaccination rates are soon headed.